zalando/zalenium/docs/usage_examples.md

 This is a collection of folders that you can mount as volumes when starting Zalenium by prefixing the destination with `/tmp/node/`, and it will be mapped across all the docker-selenium containers from the root folder after stripping the `/tmp/node` prefix.

+For example, mounting:

-So `-v /your/local/folder:/tmp/node/home/seluser/folder` will map to `/home/seluser/folder` on the node.
+`-v /your/local/folder:/tmp/node/home/seluser/folder` will map to `/home/seluser/folder` on the node.

 It can be used to provide further customization to your nodes, such as adding client certificates for your browser, or mimicking prior multi-purpose folder, both shown below.

   ```sh
     docker run --rm -ti --name zalenium -p 4444:4444 -p 5555:5555 \